 The Giacominis continued to innovate and grow by equipping their farm with robotic milking technology (which allows the cows to be milked whenever they want to be), incorporating methane-powered renewable energy, and reusing and recycling water.
 They decreased the size of their Holstein herd to minimize the environmental impact on the land and sold an easement to MALT (Marin Agricultural Land Trust), ensuring the property would be protected in perpetuity.

 “When this building was completed in 2009, we became much more professional,” says Basch, gesturing to the expansive, light-filled facility that includes offices, a retail area, The Fork, a dining room, and an outdoor herb garden and patio.
-That same year, Hagen, who had worked in finance in San Francisco for 20 years, came on board full-time as chief marketing officer.
+That same year, Hagen, who had worked in finance in San Francisco for 20 years, came on board full-time as chief financial officer.
 It was also the year they would begin to develop new cheeses.

 Once again, timing was everything.
 When their longtime cheesemaker was ready to retire, 26-year-old Kuba Hemmerling, who was making Dutch-style cheese at Traders Point Creamery in Indiana, was tapped to take over the important role.
 Hemmerling made the trek to the west coast along with his now- wife Jennifer Luttrell.
 Fourteen years later, Hemmerling is the Master Cheesemaker and Luttrell is The Fork’s culinary director.
 “We like to say that we got a two-fer,” Basch says with a laugh, who clearly considers the couple (and their 10-year-old son) part of the family.